meeech/github-shush/readme.md

 **`shush wipe`** : will delete ALL notifications

+shush is pretty basic - ie: no paginating, so if you have a ton of notifications to delete, you will want to just run it multiple times.

+Feedback, forks and comments always welcome.

 Background
 ----------

-The idea here was that this gem would run, say on heroku, and a gmail component would look for mail from github.
-So when you read it in gmail, you would have an Archive & Mark as Read in Github type button.
+"wondering if its possible to make gmail tool which deletes message notification on github if you've deleted the related email." [tweet](http://twitter.com/#!/meeech/status/30483727884750848)

+The answer is yes and no. In the end, my use case was satisfied with this gem I can trigger from the cli.
+You can hook it up to gmail, fairly simply -  I will outline how below if you interested in taking it to the next level.

+re: gmail connection

-Turns out components are for gmail for your domain only.
-I wish that had been clearer :) Anyhoo, in the big picture, 90% of the time i have my terminal open, so a simple command is just as good.
+Originally, I thought I could make a Component for Gmail that would add a button when it saw the message was a notification from Github.
+Turns out components are for Gmail for your domain only (I wish that had been clearer :) ).
+So, the next best solution would be to use chrome/safari extension, or a greasemonkey script.

-You could wire up the gmail portion I described using chrome/safari extension, or greasemonkey script.
-Could even have it hit localhost - easier than making something where you have to take care of someone elses gh username/pw.
+Basic Imagined Flow:

+`User Clicks on Archive + Mark as Read on Github >> pings github-shush running on a localhost:9999 >> github-shush then does some subject/text matching, marks the relevant message as read.`

+Obviously, you could deploy to heroku, but the gem needs your github creds, and I have no interest in making a system where I'm responsible for storing your gh creds.
+Which is why I figured just running the gem on localhost.

 But for me, here and now, this gem is enough.

-* .github-shush-config.rb should live in your ~ directory.
-Put your github uname/pw in there